COUM Transmissions

 COUM (an acronym of Cosmic Organicism of the Universal Molecular) had a rotating membership, and included both intellectual and criminal elements and existed formally from 1969 until 1976.
-In that year, P-Orrige and Tutti exhibited at London's Institute of Contemporary Arts in a show called Prostitution, which consisted of explicit photographs of lesbians, assemblages of rusty knives, syringes, bloodied hair, used sanitary towels, press clippings, and photo documentation of COUM performances in Milan and Paris.
+In that year, P-Orridge and Tutti exhibited at London's Institute of Contemporary Arts in a show called Prostitution, which consisted of explicit photographs of lesbians, assemblages of rusty knives, syringes, bloodied hair, used sanitary towels, press clippings, and photo documentation of COUM performances in Milan and Paris.
 There was a lot of outrage expressed by London newspapers and UK politicians, including Tory MP Nicholas Fairbairn, who referred to COUM as the "wreckers of Western civilization".
 However, memberships to the ICA increased sharply as a result of the COUM show.

 The last official COUM performances and art shows took place in 1976.
 Around that time, P-Orridge proclaimed to be through with performance art.
 Tutti, on the other hand, felt she had only just begun.
 Though she feels the name COUM to be "tainted" now and unusable, she has been known to say her individual projects are still a part of the COUM family of work.
 For a while, she operated a website at COUM.co.uk.